Find Grad Schools

 Master’s Degrees in General Chemistry

 There are 312 colleges and univerities across the nation that offer a master's degree in chemistry.
-In recent years, the majority of the students getting degrees in this area were male, and 26 were from an underrepresented racial-ethnic group.
-Also, 27.1% of chemistry graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 25% were students from an underrepresented racial-ethnic group.
+Also, 25.2% of chemistry graduates were international students.

 Education Levels of Chemistry Majors